On generalized complete $(p,q)$-elliptic integrals: Introduction

 A function $g \colon (0,\infty)\rightarrow(0,\infty)$ is said to be geometrically (or multiplicatively) convex if it is convex with respect to the geometric mean, that is, if for all $x,y>0$ and all $\lambda\in[0,1]$ the inequality

 holds.
 The function $g$ is called geometrically concave if the above inequality is reversed.
 We also note that the differentiable function $f$ is $\log$-convex ($\log$-concave) if and only if $x \mapsto f'(x)/f(x)$ is increasing (decreasing), while the differentiable function $g$ is geometrically convex (concave) if and only if the function $x \mapsto xg'(x)/g(x)$ is increasing (decreasing), for more details see \cite{baricz}.
+If functions $f$ and $g$ are related by $f(x)=g(e^x)$, then the logarithmic convexity (concavity) of $f$ is equivalent to the geometric convexity (concavity) of $g$.

 This paper consists of three sections.
-In the first section, we give the introduction and define the definitions of the functions which are being studies in the paper.
+In the first section, we give the introduction and definitions of the functions which are being studied in the paper.
 In the second section, we state our main results.
 The third section contains few lemmas and the proof of the main result.